What We Do

 Melanie Kawano-Chiu

-Acting Chief of Learning and Growth“Privilege and access, at their core, are about the ability to make choices.
+Director of Monitoring, Evaluation, Accountability, and Learning (MEAL)“Privilege and access, at their core, are about the ability to make choices.
 As a participatory grantmaker, DRF gets to choose where it starts its MEAL practices.
 We intentionally shift this locus of power to persons with disabilities.
 This re-orientation is not a nice-to-have.
 It is the very foundation of the effectiveness of DRF and the relevance of our learning practices.”

 Periodic independent external evaluations have allowed us to reflect on achievements, gaps, and opportunities and to change course, as needed.
 To date, five independent evaluations have shown how a participatory grantmaker has a critical role in furthering the rights of persons with disabilities.